tarantool/nginx_upstream_module/README.md

 **context:** *location*

-Allow to accept one or many of RESTs methods.
+Allow to accept one or many REST methods.
-If `tnt_method` not set then name of Tarantool stored procedure are first part of url path.
+If `tnt_method` is not set, then the name of the Tarantool stored procedure is the first part of the URL path.

 Example
 ```nginx